 Please check out our suggested Places to Visit to find details on the attractions mentioned and much more.

-If you are planning to stay in then the kids will love making an exciting den with sheets and pegs.
-You could even include Christmas fairy lights to make it cosy and magical!
+If you're planning to stay at home then the kids will love making an exciting den with sheets and pegs, you could even include fairy lights to make it cosy and magical!
 Once finished it'll be the perfect place to sit back and read a book or watch a delightful Disney film with a bowl of popcorn.

-If you are feeling crafty then you could have a go at play doh, painting, handprints, making a scrapbook, rock painting or if you can find a big box you could make a play house or a car!
+If you are feeling crafty then you could have fun with play doh or get arty with painting, handprints, making a scrapbook, rock painting or if you can find a big box you could make a play house or a car!

 Printables on the internet are easy to find and many are free which is perfect when you are stuck for inspiration.
 You'll find anything from colouring in sheets to puzzles and craft projects.

 Every household should have at least one board game in the cupboard or you could make an indoor Treasure Hunt to lead the children around the house and answer clues to win a prize at the end.

 Do you have butter, flour, eggs and sugar in the kitchen?
-Get baking some little fairy cakes and if you have some icing sugar and sprinkles then the children will have brilliant fun making and decorating them.
+Get baking some little fairy cakes and if you have some icing sugar and sprinkles then the children will have a brilliant time making and decorating them.
 If you need recipe ideas then head to the Dorsetmums Blog for a simple cupcake recipe.

 Whatever you do, have fun and just remember, the sun will be back out again soon!!!
 (Hopefully)

 Dorsetmums has made every effort to ensure the accuracy of the information contained in this site and does not accept liability for any errors or omission.
 Please also note that an event or venue may cancel or close at any time and you should consider contacting beforehand.